VascoGodinho/PokemonPartyPlanner/README.md

 Greetings,

-Welcome to Pokemon Party Planner, a revolutionary platform meticulously crafted to turn your Pokémon-themed celebrations into unforgettable adventures.
-As you explore this platform, you'll encounter the entire roster of first-generation Pokémon, and the exciting twist – you have the ability to introduce your own custom Pokémon.
+Welcome to Pokemon Party Planner, a revolutionary platform meticulously crafted to turn your Pokemon-themed celebrations into unforgettable adventures.
+As you explore this platform, you'll encounter the entire roster of first-generation Pokemon, and the exciting twist – you have the ability to introduce your own custom Pokémon.
 Tailor your party by adding, removing, and updating information for a truly personalized experience.

 Meet the visionary founders, Victor and Vasco, the dynamic duo behind Pokemon Party Planner.
 Fueled by their passion for Pokémon and a commitment to innovation, they've created a platform that seamlessly merges the essence of Pokémon with the joy of event planning.